matzegoebel/run_WRF/README.md

 By default, for this to work, the ideal case `em_les` must be compiled in serial and parallel mode and the build directories `WRF_test` and `WRF_test_mpi` must reside in `$wrf_builds/test`.

 ## Known problems
-Currently, the script (especially the modification of the namelist files) does not work for nested runs, as it is meant to be used for idealized simulations, only.
+The script does not work for real-case simulations.

 ## Getting involved
 Feel free to report [issues](https://github.com/matzegoebel/run_wrf/issues) on Github.